 As the beginning of harvest season, September brings bountiful produce to the outdoor as well as marking the very beginning of harvesting season at the vineyards, which makes September a great time to go wine tasting.

-Hit the Beach
+Hit the beach

 Although you may not think of September as a prime beach going month, it is actually a great time to head to the beach (especially earlier in the month).
-Especially along the French Riviera and southern French beaches, warm sunny days are still prevalent, which makes it an ideal time to soak up some sun (especially in the beginning half of the month).
-Fewer beach goers (both of the French variety and other international tourists who flock to the Mediterranean in the summer) means you might actually find a spot to lay your towel down that’s not 3 inches from someone else.
+Especially along the French Riviera and Languedoc warm sunny days are still prevalent, which makes it an ideal time to soak up some sun (especially in the beginning half of the month).
+Fewer beach goers (both of the French variety and other international tourists who flock to the Mediterranean in the summer) means you might actually find a spot to lay your towel down that’s not three inches from someone else.

 Take a Barge Cruise